webcardinal/webcardinal-core/docs/readme/components/webc-component/readme.md

 ### `getTranslationModel() => Promise<any>`

-The translation model from controller is exposed by this method.
+The translation model is exposed by this method.

 #### Returns